 2) Pack a bag!

 If working remotely is not an option, you still have Saturday and Sunday to enjoy.
 When you walk out the door Friday morning, be sure to grab your overnight bag and get on the road right after work to a nearby destination.
 I used to do this all the time when I lived in Northern California and wanted to come home to Los Angeles for the weekend.
-My suggestion is that you don’t go further than a 4-5 hour drive from home because you don’t want to spend all your weekend on the road.
+My suggestion is that you don’t go further than a 4-5 hour distance from home because you don’t want to spend all your weekend traveling or on transport.
+One of my friends who lives in England often goes to Ireland for the weekend.
+The flight only takes about an hour so she still has plenty of time to explore and does not have to contend with jet lag.
+Plus, there are some fabulous tours that you can schedule ahead of your visit using websites like galwaytourcompany.com.
+Are you considering a trip to Ireland in the near future?
+Why not book a tour to see the sights.

 3) Holiday?
 Getaway!